electron-userland/electron-wix-msi/README.md

 documentation for new parameter.

 ### New install folder structure
-A new folder structure allows to update the MSI installation while your App is running without temporarily corrupting the installation.
+A new folder structure allows to update the MSI installation while your app is running without temporarily corrupting the installation.
 If files are locked during an update then the MSI engine schedules file operation after the next reboot.
 While files that are not locked will be overwritten immediately.
 That can cause unexpected behavior of your